The Fowey estuary in soft afternoon light — terraced houses climbing the hillside, boats moored on the river, woods on the opposite bank.

 Where to stay in Fowey.

-A sailing town built into a wooded estuary, with a fortified history and a Daphne du Maurier literary heritage.
-Fowey is Cornwall's south-coast set piece — and very different from the north.
+A sailing town built into a wooded estuary, with a Du Maurier literary heritage and a working china-clay harbour.
+The south coast at its most considered — and quite unlike the north.

 Fowey · South-East Cornwall

-Fowey sits at the mouth of one of Cornwall's most beautiful estuaries — a deep, sheltered, working harbour that handles china clay exports alongside leisure sailing.
-The town terraces up the hillside in a tight grid of merchant houses and chapels; the working quay is busy with ferries to Polruan and Bodinnick.
-Where you stay depends largely on whether you want to be in the town or look across at it from the opposite bank.
+Fowey sits at the mouth of one of Cornwall's most beautiful estuaries — deep, sheltered, working, and lined with woods that run down to the water.
+The town terraces up the hillside in a tight grid of merchant houses; the working quay handles ferries to Polruan and Bodinnick alongside the china clay ships.
+Where you stay here depends, more than anywhere else in Cornwall, on which side of the water you want to be on.

 Fowey town centre

 Stay in town and you walk to every restaurant, gallery and pub on a maze of narrow streets that climb away from the quay.
-Cottages here are tight Georgian terraces with low ceilings and often no parking — Fowey's parking problem is legendary.
-Most stays come with a permit for the upper Caffa Mill carpark.
-The food scene punches above the town's size: Sam's, The Old Quay House, The Galleon Inn for proper pub food.
+Cottages here are tight Georgian terraces with low ceilings and often no parking — Fowey's parking problem is legendary, and most stays come with a permit for the upper Caffa Mill carpark.
+The food scene punches above the town's size: Sam's, The Old Quay House, the Galleon Inn for proper pub food.

 Best for